 [example 3] How can I react better next time this happens?

-– There are a lot of examples when the answer to this questions helped me.
-Even if we try to be gentle and calm all time, it’s impossible not to make mistakes.
-So we sometimes overreact and we raise our voice.
+– There were a lot of times when the answer to this question helped me.
+Even if we try to be gentle and calm all the time, it’s impossible not to make mistakes.
+So we sometimes overreact, and we raise our voice.
 We cannot change what already happened, but we can learn to do better next time.
 If I raise my voice, I always tell my child that I’m sorry.
-I explain to him that it was not good to raise my voice and I apologize.
+I explain to him that it was not good to raise my voice, and I apologize.

 This is a very useful tip that I learned.
 Any child has particular situations that make him feel uncomfortable.
 There are a lot of examples of such moments: from particular events like going to the doctor to daily activities like going to bed at night or leaving home on time in the morning.
 These situations often cause misbehaviors and become really difficult for the parent.